The role of indigenous reserves and missions in Australian history

 Indigenous Australian reserves, missions, and stations were established in the early days of European settlement in Australia.

-Indigenous Australian people were generally not allowed to leave reserves without permission, and they were often required to live by strict rules.
+Regardless of the entity that controlled them, Indigenous Australian people were generally not allowed to leave reserves without permission, and they were often required to live by strict rules.

 For example, they might be banned from drinking alcohol or speaking their own language.